The Importance of Black Expat Voices in Africa

 The viewpoints from Black foreigners visiting or living on the African continent were disappointingly scarce.
 I yearned to know how a Black American female might be received in a certain African nation.
-Yet I could only find stories related to how Whites and their complexions made them stick out like sore thumbs.
+Yet, I could only find stories related to how White travelers and their complexions made them stick out like sore thumbs.

-I wanted to know what it felt like to step foot onto the continent of which our ancestors were stolen.
-Most of my Google searches listed tales of white travelers and fascinations with game drives and village children.
+I wanted to know what it felt like to step foot onto the continent from which our ancestors were stolen.
+Most of my Google searches surfaced experiences of white travelers and fascinations with game drives and village children.
+I wanted something deeper.

-I knew that the experience of an African American traveler would be vastly different from that of a Caucasian.
+I knew that the experience of an African American traveler would be vastly different from.
 Yet these perspectives were extremely hard to come by.
 Not enough of us were sharing our experiences and few African Americans seemed to be visiting the African continent on a whole.
 Europe, yes.
 The Caribbean, yes.
 Asia, yes.
-However Africa was seemingly unchartered territory for the majority of the African American travel community.
+However, Africa was seemingly unchartered territory for the majority of the African American travel community.

-I somewhat blindly stepped onto the continent.
+I somewhat blindly and wet behind the ears, stepped onto the continent.
 Nevertheless, I called on my own experiences of living in the Caribbean nation of Barbados.
 Luckily, there were subtle similarities between Namibian life and Bajan life that made my initial experiences in Namibia seem less foreign.

 A few years later, I was drawn to share my experience in Namibia on Youtube, with a specific emphasis on my life as an African American in Africa.
 That ultimately led me to create this website, to chronicle the story of modern day African Americans living across the African continent.